Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 4. Always wear safety goggles when using glue–it can get into your eyes.

 5. If working with oily exotic woods, glue wood straight from machining.
-If joints have been left overnight, wipe them with acetone to clean the surface oil.
+When joints have been left overnight, wipe them with Isopropyl alcohol to remove the surface oil.

-6. Even if you’re familiar with power tools, keep that from pulling you into thinking you can skip tasks that require more manual labour.
+6. Even if you’re familiar with power tools, don’t let it lure you into thinking you can forgo tasks that require manual labour.

 Which Are The Best Wood Glues?

-There are many glues for wood on the market, and it can be hard to decide which one is right for you.
-We’ve put together a list of the best wood glue products available today.
+There are many top rated wood glues on the market, and it can be difficult to decide which one is right for you.
+We’ve compiled a list of the best glues available today.

-If you’re looking for a more heavy-duty option, we recommend the Gorilla Wood Glue.
-This adhesive has a super strong bond that will hold up even under extreme conditions.
-It can be used outdoors in rain or snow without issue; it comes with a higher price tag than others on our list.
+If you’re looking for a more heavy-duty option that doesn’t dry out sensitive wood, we recommend the Gorilla Wood Glue.
+This adhesive strength has a super strong bond that will hold up even under extreme conditions.
+It can be used outdoors in rain or snow without issue; it comes with a higher price tag than others we listed.

 Elmer’s Wood Glue is best if you are on a tight budget.
-It has a good tack and comes in a large gallon jug for an unbeatable price.
-Since it offers no protection from the elements, it should not be used outdoors.
+It has a decent cure time and comes in a large gallon jug for an unbeatable price.
+Since it offers no protection from the elements, it should not be used in outdoor applications.

-We hope this section helps you choose the best wood glue for your needs!
+We hope the next part will help you choose the best for your needs!

 1. 16 oz Bottle, Titebond II Premium Wood Glue

-Titebond wood glue is an excellent choice for high-quality wood glue.
+Titebond glue is an excellent choice for high quality wood glue.
 This premium glue bonds well for outdoor furniture construction and interior DIY projects.
-An all-purpose weatherproof wood adhesive, it is quick to apply and is for all kinds of wood.
+A weatherproof wood adhesive, it is quick to apply and is for all kinds of wood.

 The fast-drying, moisture-resistant glue is formulated for professional woodworkers.
 It performs well in many situations and guarantees bond integrity.
-As an added bonus, it's a great deal cheaper than others.
+As an added bonus, it’s much cheaper than others.

 Pros: